CHN-beta/ovito/doc/manual/reference/pipelines/visual_elements/vectors.rst

   This option switches from three-dimensional (solid) arrow glyphs to two-dimensional (flat) glyphs.

 Coloring
-  You can choose between uniform coloring of the all arrows and pseudo-coloring of the arrow glyphs based on some scalar property of the particles.
+  You can choose between uniform coloring of all arrows and pseudo-coloring of the individual arrow glyphs based on some scalar property associated with the particles.
 When you activate the :guilabel:`Color mapping` option, OVITO shows a separate panel letting you pick the source property for the pseudo-coloring and configure the color transfer function.